signalpoint/DrupalGap/docs/13_Forms/01_Creating_a_Custom_Form.md

 To create a custom form in DrupalGap, place code like this in your [custom DrupalGap module](../Modules/Create_a_Custom_Module).
+We can add as many [Form Elements](Form_Elements) to the form as we'd like.

 ## Building the Form